Aspartame (Q&A): What is it and what foods contain this additive?

 How was aspartame approved in the European Union?

 Aspartame was first authorised for use by individual Member States in the 1980s.
 European legislation harmonising the use of low calorie sweeteners in foodstuffs was introduced in 1994, following thorough independent safety evaluations by the European Commission Scientific Committee for Food (SCF) in 1984 and 1988.
-Further reviews of the data on aspartame were carried out in 1997 and 2002 by the SCF and these reconfirmed its safety.
+Further reviews of the data on aspartame were carried out in 1997 and 2002 by the SCF and these reconfirmed its safety.7

 Today, the European Food Safety Authority (EFSA) is responsible for the work previously carried out by the SCF.
-Since the establishment of EFSA in 2002, the Authority reconfirmed the safety of aspartame in 2006, 2009, 2010 and 2011.
-The latest assessment of aspartame by EFSA was published on 10th December 2013.
-It forms part of its re-evaluation of all food additives which were authorised in the EU prior to 20 January 2009.
+Since the establishment of EFSA in 2002, the Authority reconfirmed the safety of aspartame in 2006, 2009 and 2011.1-3 The latest assessment of aspartame by EFSA was published on 10th December 2013.4 It forms part of its re-evaluation of all food additives which were authorised in the EU prior to 20 January 2009.

-EFSA concluded that aspartame and its breakdown products in the body (phenylalanine, aspartic acid and methanol) are safe for human consumption at current intake levels and that the current Acceptable Daily Intake (ADI) of 40 milligrams per kilogram of body weight per day is suitable for the general population.
-However, in patients suffering from the medical condition phenylketonuria (PKU), the above ADI is not applicable, as they require strict adherence to a diet low in phenylalanine.
+In patients suffering from the medical condition phenylketonuria (PKU), the above ADI is not applicable, as they require strict adherence to a diet low in phenylalanine.
 With respect to pregnancy, EFSA noted that there was no risk to the developing foetus from exposure to phenylalanine derived from aspartame at the current ADI (with the exception of women suffering from PKU).
 EFSA also makes clear that the breakdown products of aspartame are also naturally present in other foods, for example methanol is found in fruit and vegetables.
 The contribution of breakdown products of aspartame to the overall diet is low.

 Has the safety of aspartame been reviewed by other organisations?

-1. European Food Safety Authority (2013).
-Scientific Opinion on the re-evaluation of aspartame (E 951) as a food additive.
-EFSA Journal 11(12):3496
+- EFSA Panel on Food Additives and Nutrient Sources added to Food (ANS).
+(2013).
+Scientific Opinion on the re‐evaluation of aspartame (E 951) as a food additive.
+EFSA Journal, 11(12), 3496.

-3. Regulation (EC) No 1333/2008 of the European Parliament and of the Council of 16 December 2008 establishing a common authorisation procedure for food additives, food enzymes and food flavourings
+- Regulation (EC) No 1333/2008 of the European Parliament and of the Council of 16 December 2008 establishing a common authorisation procedure for food additives, food enzymes and food flavourings